getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 // comes out to $12.95.
 ```

+If a `number` value is encountered in the `values` array, we put `"$"` in front of it and format it to two decimal places with `toFixed(2)`.
+Otherwise, we let the value passthru untouched.

 #### Raw Strings

 In the previous snippets, our tag functions receive a first argument we called `strings`, which is an array.
 But there's an additional bit of data included: the raw unprocessed versions of all the strings.
-You can access those raw string values like this:
+You can access those raw string values using the `.raw` property, like this:

 ```js
 function showraw(strings, ...values) {